-Location Higher Road (now Kirkham Road), at the back of the county police station, Freckleton
+Location Higher Road (now Kirkham Road, present-day no. 67), at the back of the county police station, Freckleton

 Year opened unknown